 Compare the grammar of business with that of the “typical” church.read more

 We are pleased to offer on our Work as a Calling page (link) an article (link) by CFE friend Tony Mulkern on the value of business and business vocations.
 (Serious Business: Why It Matters).
 Tony summarizes some of the arguments made by Michael Novak during his CFE sponsored speaking tour a few years ago, and then concludes with his own advise to business owners:

 “When you wonder if it is all worth it, remember that you are a symbol, an example, and one of the drivers of a free people freely creating wealth, a society, and a world in which all can pursue their dreams, consistent with the freedom of others.”read more

 The Institute for Justice has been doing great work researching the unjust restrictions on small entrepreneurs and advocating for their removal.
 The degree to which governments at all levels restrict the activity of small entrepreneurs in their efforts to start new...read more

-Recommended read: Virginia Postrel on the economics of donated used eyeglasses: “Recycling Eyeglasses is a Feel-Good Waste of Money”.
-It turns out that the cost of screening and evaluating donated used glasses is considerably more expensive for charities...read more
+Recommended read: Virginia Postrel on the economics of donated used eyeglasses: "Recycling Eyeglasses is a Feel-Good Waste of Money".
+It turns out that the cost of screening and evaluating donated used glasses is considerably more expensive for charities than buying...read more